cloudmesh/cloudmesh-slurm/README.md

 ## 5.0 MPI Example

-To run a test MPI example, `ssh` into the manager and then use the `example` command, as in the following (change the number after `--n` to the number of nodes):
+To run a test MPI example, `ssh` into the manager and then use the `example` command.
+This is only possible if `cms` is installed on the Pi; if you have not done this because you installed SLURM via the host method, then refer to section 3.1 to install cloudmesh on Pi.
+Then run the following (change the number after `--n` to the number of nodes):

 ```bash